liip/wp-tyk-dev-portal/README.md

 ### Version 1.3

 * Add terms and condition checkbox for policies with the tag `requires_tac`
-* Removed tyk policy limit, so instead of only 10, all policies can now be loaded
+* Disable tyk policy paging, so instead of only 10, all policies can now be loaded in one request

 ### Version 1.2